-On a separate schedule, explain the reason(s) for the amendment(s) and identify the line(s) and amount(s) being changed on the amended return.
-Also, include a copy of the amended federal Form 1041.
+All taxpayers amending their Form 141AZ must on a separate schedule, explain the reason(s) for the amendment(s) and identify the line(s) and amount(s) being changed on the amended return.
+In addition, any taxpayer amending their Form 141AZ due to changes in a corresponding federal form must also include a copy of the federal form with this return.